-Don Lemon, CNN star anchor, to leave the network
+Don Lemon, CNN Star Anchor, to Leave the Network

 The network said Lemon’s morning show, which he hosted with Poppy Harlow and Kaitlan Collins, would continue. “‘CNN This Morning’ has been on the air for nearly six months, and we are committed to its success,” CNN said.

 Lemon, 57, appeared on air on Monday morning as normal.
+Three hours after he signed off, he issued a scathing statement on Twitter aimed at his employer.

-“I was informed this morning by my agent that I have been terminated by CNN,” Lemon said in a statement that he posted to Twitter.
+“I was informed this morning by my agent that I have been terminated by CNN,” Lemon wrote.
 “I am stunned.
 After 17 years at CNN I would have thought that someone in management would have had the decency to tell me directly.
 At no time was I ever given any indication that I would not be able to continue to do the work I have loved at the network.”

 One of CNN’s most recognizable stars, Lemon had a reputation as a fiery political commentator during his eight years as a prime-time anchor.
 But inside the network, he began to lose support after he made remarks in February about women and aging that were widely perceived to be sexist.
 The incident generated a national uproar and a rare public rebuke from CNN’s chairman, Chris Licht.